digis-georoc/class-library/README.md

 We present an open PostgreSQL geochemical classification library originally built for the GEOROC database (Geochemistry of Rocks of the Oceans and Continents, www.georoc.eu).
 Most geochemical diagram-based classification schemes are based on line or polygon geometries outlining the fields.
 Therefore, we use the PostGIS extension which is built for handling geometric (non-projected) and geospatial (with geographical projection) data and functions to make the geometric tables and intersect functions for the classification schemes.
-The classification schemes included was guided by the community resource Geoplotters (Sheldrick, 2026), and also includes the geological provinces of Hasterok et al. (2022).
+The classification schemes included was guided by the community resource Geoplotters (Sheldrick, 2026).

 ### *Class_library* schema
 All classification schemes included in our library and their references are contained within a single database schema, called *class_library*.